primeteach/specomatic-db/README.md

 ## Plans

 * Support non-integer ids.
-* Migrations: Create foreign keys at the end to reduce dependency on order
 * Move non-database related parts of specomatic-db access control to specomatic
 * Maybe: Use Postgres Temporal Tables extension
 * Maybe: Use Postgres row-level security